 Racial minorities have higher rates of chronic diseases and premature deaths.
-Minorities are disproportionately impacted by diseases such as asthma, hypertension, kidney disease, cardiovascular disease, and more recently COVID-19 and Monkeypox.
+Minorities are disproportionately impacted by diseases such as asthma, hypertension, kidney disease, cardiovascular disease, and more recently COVID-19 and Mpox.
 For example, African American men are nearly twice as likely as whites to die prematurely from strokes.
 According to the Center for Disease Control, the maternal mortality rate in the U.S. is 2.5 times higher for Black women than for white women.

 We stand as an advocate for affordable health care access to all.
 Health disparities will never be resolved until social justice triumphs and all people are treated with equality, dignity, and respect.

 Social justice is a public health crisis because the well-being of our community as a whole ultimately impacts all of us on individual levels.
 Health care is a basic human right.
 We are committed to treating every person with dignity and care, regardless of the color of their skin, race, ethnicity, religion, gender, sexual orientation, age, insurance status, or income level.